pactflow/example-consumer-cypress/README.md

 Currently, Pact tests are written as "white box" style tests, meaning they are generally authored by developers who maintain the code base.
 The Cypress experience is suited to a wider range of test authors who may benefit from writing and contributing to Pact tests.

+### 4. Retrofitting "legacy" code bases with tests

+Whilst we currently [recommend](https://docs.pact.io/consumer/#avoid-using-pact-for-tests-that-involve-the-ui) avoiding doing Pact testing through a UI test, sometimes old code bases are a bit harder to pick apart and test at the "right layer", making unit testing much more difficult.
+So difficult that you just don't do it.
+You know the kinds of problems I'm talking about.
+Having a Pact test run "from the outside" has significant advantages for these use cases.

 ## Value Proposition

-By integrating Pact with Cypress, there is an opportunity to reduce some of the downsides of stubbing, namely:
+By integrating Pact with Cypress, there is an opportunity to reduce some of the downsides of stubbing in Cypress, namely:

 1. Providing guarantees that request/responses will be supported by the provider
 1. Coverage of all server endpoints and interactions required by the (web) application